Insurance Claims Reconciliation: A Structural Guide to Automation

 Delegated authority is central to how large carriers operate.
 Rather than handling all claims processing directly, carriers delegate that function to specialist partners — MGAs for underwriting and claims, TPAs for claims administration, DCAs for specific lines or geographies.
 This model enables scale and expertise, but it creates a structural complexity at the reconciliation layer that grows with every new partner relationship.

 A carrier working with twenty delegated partners has twenty separate sources of claims data, twenty separate payment feeds, and twenty separate fund accounts to reconcile.
 Each partner may use a different claims management system.
 Each may submit data in a different format.
 Each may operate on a different reporting cycle.
-The carrier's finance team must pull data from each source, normalize it into something comparable, and then attempt to match it against their own central records.

 This is not a process inefficiency that better staff training can address.
 It is a structural challenge rooted in the way delegated authority relationships generate fragmented, asynchronous data across a network of independent systems.
 The reconciliation burden scales linearly with the number of partners — and for carriers managing a broad delegated network, that burden has become a significant operational constraint.